 “Politics is more difficult than physics.”
 That’s what Einstein said.
 But is he right?
 Well, he could be.
 After all, he is one of the greatest scientists of all time.
 But he also said that “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”
 So why don’t we list out the A-to-Z of pursuing a career in Political science, and you figure out whether that’s the right career choice for you or not.

 Are you ready to explore the perks and pitfalls of having a career in political science?

 Aren’t there certain situations that awake something within you but you shrug that feeling with the thought of “What can I do about it?”

 Well, having a career in political science will present you with the opportunity to make a major difference in the society.
 You will have the chance to pursue careers that look after the issues of government, society, and public policies.
 You’ll be able to make considerable changes in the working and functioning of various systems that impact millions, if not more.

 2. Diverse Career Options

-Political science is linked with many career paths.
+Political science is linked to many career paths.
 It is due to the fact that a career in political science caters to different sections of the society and hence you get a plethora of options to go into.
 The popular career choices are listed in the latter part of the blog.

 3. Lead the Nation